 Short Term Practicum: Brand Culture Building

 The purpose of this course is to invite students behind the scenes of brand culture consultants in an effort to not only humanize intimidating large corporate cultures, but also to arm students with tools to observe, measure and build, manage or contribute to smaller cultures in which they may find themselves after graduating.
 In a series of discussions, off-site visits, workshops and reflections, students gain the skills to analyze, strategize, and consult on the brand culture of various companies and organizations, local and global.
 Consultant teams present and critique their own brand proposal, and that of another team.
+First offered in 2016.

 - Recognize that a culture’s effect, large or small, negative AND positive, on healthy humans is nearly unavoidable but, often times, understandable